-The below information gives an overview over all special regulations that occur due to the Corona Pandemia in summer term 2021 and are related to the MBA Program at Darmstadt Business School.
+The below information gives an overview over all special regulations that occur due to the Corona Pandemia in winter term 2021/22 and are related to the MBA Program at Darmstadt Business School.

 For general exam-related questions, please consult the FAQ of the Examination Board.

-For the Corona special regulations of summer term 2020, please see this document (Pdf-Datei, 456,9 KB).
+For the Corona special regulations of summer term 2020, please see this document.

-In summer semester 2021 the University of Applied Sciences Darmstadt will most likely offer all courses in a hybrid format.
+In winter semester 2022/2023 the University of Applied Sciences Darmstadt will offer some courses on campus.
+All students shall have the chance to attend courses on campus, but not each course.
 This also applies, of course, to the IBWL and MBA programs.